An overview of our school Curriculum

 Children's education does not start at the age of 5; it does not only happen between 8.30am and 3.20 pm and it does not always need a teacher to contribute towards it.
 As a school, we value - and require - the care and support that individual parents give to their own children; to derive the greatest benefit from school, the child must be at the centre of a partnership between home and school, where the aim is the full development of the child.
 As professionals, we can guide the children's learning, we can stimulate their imaginations, and we can equip them with the skills they need for a successful life.
 We can do it on our own - but we can do it so much more effectively and efficiently with the full support of the parents.
 We hope that you will feel able to be fully involved not only in your child's learning, but also in the life and work of the school.
 Busy teachers with large classes will always appreciate the offer of classroom assistance.
 Many parents find it not only enjoyable, but also eye-opening to help in their child's classroom.

 Progress and development are matters of great concern to both parents and teachers alike.
 We have formal Open Evenings early in the Autumn Term and midway through the Spring Term.
 Reports are sent out annually towards the end of the Summer Term and parents have the opportunity to come and discuss this report with the class teacher.
-Whilst these are all important occasions, we place a lot of emphasis on the school's open door policy whereby parents can visit the school whenever they feel there is a problem that they wish to discuss.
+Whilst these are all important occasions, we place a lot of emphasis on the school's open door policy whereby parents can visit the school whenever they feel there is an issue that they wish to discuss.
 Class teachers, Year Leaders, SENCo, Pastoral team and SLT are quite happy to talk with parents when the need arises, rather than wait for the next official open evening.
 Similarly, we would far rather invite parents to the school when we feel there is a problem than delay the discussions unnecessarily.

 The Friends of Halfway School is an association of parents, teachers and others who are extremely active in arranging a variety of social and fund-raising events.
 All parents are automatically members of the Friends and the organising committee is always looking for new faces to provide fresh ideas and inspirations.